webdiscus/html-bundler-webpack-plugin/README.md

 };
 ```

-The `filter` parameter is an object containing the properties:
-- `tag` the name of the HTML tag
-- `attribute` the name of the HTML attribute
-- `value` the value of the HTML attribute
-- `attributes` all attributes of the tag
-- `resourcePath` the path of the HTML file

-The attribute can be ignored by returning `false`, otherwise the function should return nothing.

-Filter can disable an attribute of a tag.
+The filter can disable an attribute of a tag.

 For example, disable the processing of default attribute `srcset` of the `img` tag: